 +EDUCATED decisions in putting faith and learning first in any academic environment.

 It is the responsibility of a Catholic school to educate the child for academic and spiritual growth.
 First and foremost, parents serve as primary educators.
-The first lessons regarding respect, charity, faithfulness, and integrity come from those who foster this in the early years for a child and throughout his or her life.
+The first lessons regarding respect, charity, faithfulness, and integrity come from those who foster this in the early years for a child and throughout his/her life.
 A partnership exists between parents and educators to permit a child to excel in making the right decisions at the right time.
 The school has certain policies that serve as expectations for one’s behavior.
 A student ought to make the right decisions daily that show cooperation with policy as it serves for the greater good for the individual and the school community as a whole.

-CUTTING CLASS Cutting class (partial truancy) is missing class without the permission of the teacher or the administration and makes a student subject to corrective action.
+CUTTING CLASS: Cutting class (partial truancy) is missing class without the permission of the teacher or the administration and makes a student subject to corrective action.
 The student will be given an in-school suspension.

 UNSUPERVISED ENTRY: Students are never permitted to enter into the classroom, library, or administrative office without faculty supervision.
 This is in line with the diocesan Safe Environment policy.